DarrenKirby/cozenage/README.md

 also have to revisit my decision to implement the bare-bones 'AST' as a plain C array of Cell objects, rather than as a 'proper list', as it is done in all dogmatic Lisp and Scheme variants.

-A few things that I feel I have done well:

-- Full tower of numeric types, allowing for operations on integers, rationals, reals, complex numbers, and any arbitrary combination thereof.
-- Symbol interning and the global environment using a fast hash table.
-- Proper tail-call recursion for most special forms which prescribe it, including 'lambda', 'if', 'else', 'cond', 'when', 'unless', 'and', and 'or', plus the procedure 'apply'.
-Coming soon: tail recursion for 'let', 'let*', and 'letrec'.

 ## Dependencies

 `Cozenage` requires one of [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) or